Table of Contents

 Frequently Asked Questions

-A security deposit for a commercial lease is usually a sum of money your landlord requires before you can commit to the lease.
+A security deposit for a commercial lease is usually a sum your landlord requires before you can commit to the lease.
 It protects them if you fail to meet your rent or other lease obligations.

 A security deposit deed for a commercial lease is the written terms that accompany the security deposit, such as when your landlord can draw upon the deposit and how your landlord will hold the money.